tonyest/Prospress/readme.txt

 = Is that it? =

 Nope.
-There are a few surprises but you'll have to download & explore Prospress to discover.
+There are a few surprises but you'll have to download & explore Prospress to find them.

 == Screenshots ==